SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Another challenge with FWAs is infrastructure as code is complex, as Cormack highlighted earlier in the day.
 DBs are often linked to a cloud-based service you must decide on the cloud service provider you are going to use and go all in with AWS/ Google/ Azure.

-This all is may not be the optimal option for some organisations.
+This may not be the optimal option for some organisations.
 The BBC has gone down this route and for more inspiration, McDonald pointed to resources [Begin](https://begin.com/) to explore the option of FWA suitability.

-As a total aside, [fun-fun functions](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q) is a great YouTuber - sadly taking a sabbatical but a great Web 2.0 site to checkout and total inspiration for the subhead I chose for this section...he will be more sadly missed than Web 1.0 imho :-).
+As a total aside, [fun-fun functions](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q) is a great YouTuber - sadly taking a sabbatical but a great Web 2.0 site to check out and total inspiration for the subhead I chose for this section...he will be more sadly missed than Web 1.0 imho :-).

-### Additional Resources
+#### EXTERNAL REFERENCES - Enter the browser with the JavaScript dragon

 - [Fossbytes - Who is Brenden Eich](https://fossbytes.com/who-is-brendan-eich/)